 The Science Playwriting Competition is back!
 The Simons Center for Geometry and Physics and the C. N. Yang Institute for Theoretical Physics, announce a CALL FOR PLAYS for the 2019 SBU Science Playwriting Competition:

-Calling all talented young playwrights with an interest in the sciences, and talented young scientists with an interest in the theatre to compose a ten-minute play with a substantial science component.
+The organizers are calling all talented playwrights with an interest in the sciences, and talented scientists with an interest in the theatre to compose an original, previously-unproduced, ten-minute play with a substantial science component.
 This contest is open to the general public:

 First Prize Winner: $500

 The deadline for submissions is February 15, 2019.

 The Science Play Competition began in 2012 as a local contest at Stony Brook University, and has since expanded to become a global event with submissions from throughout the United States and abroad.
 Bringing science and theatre together is a great way to educate and to provide the public, as well as the science community, with inspirational ideas about science and its effect on humanity.
 Starting with the belief that art and science are two sides of the same coin, the Science Play Competition seeks creative works of discovery that will ultimately give an audience a better understanding of how the world works and the importance of science!

 – Plays should be around 10 minutes in length (usually around 10 pages).